Google Announces Users Can Block Your Businesses Ads Video Transcription:

 Thomas Green from Ethical Marketing Service here.
 Yesterday Google announced in an article called “Requiring advertiser identity verification to improve transparency”.
 (Very catchy title) that it’s now possible for a user to switch off ads from a particular domain.

 They say that they want users to be empowered to make decisions about the ads they see online.

-I had a look today to see if the changes have been implemented yet and it’s not been rolled out, but once it is, when your ad shows, there is a little popup that appears after a click and the details which are revealed are:
+I had a look today to see if the changes have been implemented yet and it’s not been rolled out.
+But once it is, when your ad shows, there is a little popup that appears after a click.
+The details which are revealed are:

 - Business Name

 - There is a little on off button where it says “show ads from” with the website address after.

 I actually think this is a positive move because it will raise the standard of the ads.
 Which are on google search, gmail and YouTube.
 But the reason it’s important is that if for some reason an individual user does not have a positive experience.
 Or even that their perception is that they have not had a positive experience.
 They could block your ads and that user will never see them again.

 It sort of reminds me of the equivalent of someone being blocked on Facebook, but instead of it being a “friend” it’s a business.